Learn about many of the available medications in our database.

 What form(s) does this medication come in?

-Each gram of white, homogeneous, smooth cream contains 0.5 mg (0.05%) betamethasone (as dipropionate USP) in a miscible base.
-Nonmedicinal ingredients: ceteareth-20, cetyl alcohol, glyceryl stearate, light mineral oil, methylparaben, petrolatum, polysorbate 60, propylene glycol, propylparaben, and purified water.
+Each gram contains 0.5 mg (0.05%) betamethasone (as dipropionate USP).
+Nonmedicinal ingredients: ceteareth-20, cetyl alcohol, glyceryl stearate, light mineral oil, methylparaben, petrolatum, polysorbate 60, propylene glycol, propylene glycol monostearate, propylparaben, and purified water.

-Each gram of whitish to translucent, homogenous liquid contains 0.5 mg (0.05%) betamethasone (as dipropionate USP).
-Nonmedicinal ingredients: carbomer, isopropyl alcohol, purified water, and triethanolamine.
+Each gram contains 0.5 mg (0.05%) betamethasone (as dipropionate USP).
+Nonmedicinal ingredients: carbomer, isopropyl alcohol, propylene glycol, purified water, sodium phosphate monobasic, and triethanolamine.

-Each gram of translucent to yellowish, homogenous, smooth, odourless ointment contains 0.5 mg (0.05%) betamethasone (as dipropionate USP).
-Nonmedicinal ingredients: light mineral oil and petrolatum.
+Each gram contains 0.5 mg (0.05%) betamethasone (as dipropionate USP).
+Nonmedicinal ingredients: petrolatum, propylene glycol, and propylene glycol monostearate.

 How should I use this medication?